CiscoDevNet/api-design-guide/README.md

 # 1 Preface

 Several Cisco business units have teamed up to create this RESTful API design guide.
-Collectively, this includes DevNet, Collaboration, and Application Platform Group.
+Collectively, this includes [DevNet](https://developer.cisco.com), [Collaboration](http://www.cisco.com/c/en/us/solutions/collaboration/index.html), and the Application Platform Group.
 The objective of this document is to act as a guide to define the future, it does not represent the current state of all REST APIs at Cisco.

+tl;dr: These guidelines are also distilled into a set of [API Principles](principles.md).

 # 2 Overview